meiqing-wang/Cow-TrackingbyClassification/README.md

 ```
 Note that the number of epochs is hardcoded inside the script.
 The file `det.yaml` contains the path to the training and validation sets.

-The **dataset** should have the following file structure, as defined in the YOLO doc (https://docs.ultralytics.com/datasets/detect/)
+The **dataset** should have the following file structure, as defined in the YOLO documentation (https://docs.ultralytics.com/datasets/detect/)
 ```
 dataset
 └───train